Table of Contents

 The alternative medicinal approach like spinal manipulation, chiropractic movement or manipulation can also provide short-term relief from symptoms.
 Conservative management must not be offered to patients with trauma, malignancies, systemic infection, neurological findings, or systemic inflammation.

-- More than 80 % of patients get some kind of benefit from surgical approach, but careful evaluation of the risk to benefit ratio must be done before choosing this approach.
+- More than 80 % of patients get some kind of benefit from the surgical approach, but careful evaluation of the risk to benefit ratio must be done before choosing this approach